 - It has a low-temperature capacity for its size

 This grill offers an authentic wood-fired flavor that you simply can’t beat.
-It’s not only healthy but has a nostalgic flavor to it and it doesn’t come with any harmful chemicals like the other types of fuel do.
+It’s not only healthy, but it also has a nostalgic flavor to it.
+It doesn’t come with any harmful chemicals like the other types of fuel do.

 The Elite series features cutting-edge thermostat control features that keep the temperature at the preferred range without much intervention from you.
 All you need to do is set the temperature before you start to cook and watch the grill do its magic.